Our beautiful world is fascinating, and nothing can replace experiencing it first-hand. Deciding to travel is one of the

 For the Standard Plan, you’re looking at a cost of $6.75/day.
 The Explorer Plan costs around $10/day.

-As you can see, World Nomads travel insurance isn’t crazy expensive, and it covers all of your basic travel needs including medical emergency, adventure sports, and trip delay.
+As you can see, World Nomads travel insurance isn’t crazy expensive, and it covers all of your basic travel needs including medical emergencies, adventure sports, and trip delay.

 To get an idea of what World Nomads travel insurance will cost you on your next backpacking trip, simply enter your trip details in the table below and get a quote within seconds.